 top of page

-Presenter: Donald Kalsched, PhD, Jungian Analyst
+Presenter: Jungian Analyst Michael Vannoy Adams

 Non-members $10, free to Jung Society members.

-1.5 CE credit hours for LPCs and Social Workers, additional $10.
+1.5 CE credit hours for LPCs and Social Workers, additional $10

 PLEASE NOTE:

-Register for this program to be held March 7, 7:30 pm CST:
+Register for this program to be held April 5, 7:30 pm:

 Registration fee is $10